exercism/sqlite/docs/INSTALLATION.md

 ## macOS

 On macOS, SQLite is pre-installed.
-However, if you need a newer version, you can use Homebrew:
+However, if you need a newer version, you can use [Homebrew][homebrew]:

 ```bash
 brew install sqlite